kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-04-02-apple-earnings-report.md

 ## How Does Apple Generate Revenue: Revenue Breakdown
-Apple's **revenue increase by 16% (+$36.4bn)** in 2018.
+Apple's **revenue increased by 16% (+$36.4bn)** in 2018.
 Given Apple's size, it is an amazing result.
 What is the core driver of this growth?
 It wasn't Apple Watch and neither services that Apple's executives like to talk about as an important revenue stream for the future.

 **The dominant driver behind Apples's 2018 revenue growth was iPhone revenue**, which represented **70% of revenue growth in 2018.** Another critical fact is that all this iPhone revenue growth was thanks to an **increase in iPhone average price** because the **number of sold units did not change**.